onfido/castor/CONTRIBUTING.md

     `yarn lint`

+3. Inspect built packages:

+    `yarn inspect`

-3. Commit according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+4. Commit according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 We support these tools:

     - Commitizen, which runs automatically on a pre-commit Git hook thanks to Husky.

     - The [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).

-4. When opening a pull request, provide as much details as possible for a reviewer to better understand the change.
+5. When opening a pull request, provide as much details as possible for a reviewer to better understand the change.

-5. Check the change manually locally _before_ you assign reviewers.
+6. Check the change manually locally _before_ you assign reviewers.

-6. When a PR is approved - **do not merge** until acceptance testing is done, and the change is ready for a release.
+7. When a PR is approved - **do not merge** until acceptance testing is done, and the change is ready for a release.

 ### Run Storybook locally